PubChimps/fivetran-terraform/README.md

 ```

 ## Repositories
-The following commands clone this repository and create Fivetran resource with each of the subrepositories
+The following commands clone this repository and create Fivetran resource with each of the subrepositories.
+Before running, edit the variables.tf file in each repo.
 ```
 git clone https://github.com/PubChimps/fivetran-terraform
 cd repositories/dev
 terraform init
 terraform plan
 terraform apply